ajaygunalan/ajaygunalan.github.io/_includes/research.md

 **1. [Mathematics for Robotics](../projects/current/math_for_robotics.html)**

-Working with Robots for the last one year, I gained considerable knowledge in Software Development, Basic Electronics and gained high-level intuition of various research topics but when I try to comprehend a research paper (of on-hold Project), often I couldn't, due to lack of knowledge on Math and I couldn't find any resource which focuses on Advanced Math for Robotic, so I decided to create a resource for an intuitive understanding on various Mathematical concepts needed for Robotics such that it is easier for an Engineer to delve into Robotics Research.
+Working with Robots for the last one year, I gained considerable knowledge in Software Development, Basic Electronics and gained high-level intuition of various research topics but when I try to comprehend a research paper, often I couldn't, due to lack of knowledge on Math and I couldn't find any resource which focuses on Advanced Math for Robotic, so I decided to create a resource for an intuitive understanding on various Mathematical concepts needed for Robotics such that it is easier for an Engineer to delve into Robotics Research.

 <br>